-Cranberries singer Dolores O'Riordan dies at age 46
+Dolores O'Riordan of The Cranberries dies at age 46

 The Cranberries rose to global fame in the mid-1990s with a string of hits, including "Linger," "Zombie" and "Dreams."
 The group, from Limerick, has sold more than 40 million albums worldwide.

-In 2007 O'Riordan launched a solo project with her album "Are you Listening?" before reuniting with the group in 2009.
-That same year she also teamed up with The Smiths' bassist Andy Rourke and DJ Ole Koretsky to form the group D.A.R.K.
+In 2007, O'Riordan launched a solo project with her album "Are you Listening?" before reuniting with the group in 2009.
+She also teamed up with The Smiths' bassist Andy Rourke and DJ Ole Koretsky to provide the vocals for the group D.A.R.K.

+In 2017, The Cranberries released "Something Else," an acoustic album featuring some of the band's most popular hits, along with three new recordings.

-In 2017, the Cranberries' canceled many dates on their Europe and North America tour, with the band citing O'Riordan's ongoing back problems as the cause.
+But they canceled many dates on their 2017 Europe and North America tour, with the band citing O'Riordan's ongoing back problems as the cause.

+On Twitter Monday, The Cranberries said that O'Riordan's family members are "devastated" by the news and have requested privacy.

+Irish President Michael D. Higgins said her death was "a big loss" to the Irish arts community and he reflected on his initial introduction to the late vocalist through a Limerick politician.